Graduate Coursework

 Limitations in our proposed solution-

-• Instances such as forgetting your watch at home, make it difficult to asses times of peak activity.
+• Instances such as forgetting your watch at home, make it difficult to assess times of peak activity.

-• The feature requires a dataset to build upon, i.e. user's need to log their various workouts at least once, in order to refer from them.
+• The feature requires a dataset to build upon, i.e., users need to log their various workouts at least once, in order to be able to refer to them later.

 • Does not solve the problem of fake-out instances wherein lack of fitness data is not the cause.